-An online store is also known as an e-commerce website because it can handle online commerce.
-People pay you immediately for purchases using their credit cards.
+An online store is also known as an e-commerce website.

-Register a Domain and Get a Good Web Host
+Register a Domain Name and Get a Good Web Host

 Setting up an e-commerce website or online store is similar to setting up a regular website.
 First you need to register your domain name as well as get a reliable web hosting provider.

 As with regular websites, the domain name and web hosting comes with yearly renewable fees.

 Next, you need to set up your online store.
 What sets a regular website apart from an online store is the shopping cart software and the payment gateway.

 You can either design the online store yourself or you can also pay a professional to do it for you.
 (We provide an all-in-one ecommerce website package so contact us if you’re ready.)